briankim113/briankim113.github.io/_pages/about.md

 About
 ======
-I am a third-year Ph.D. student in Computer Science at the University of Southern California (USC), where I am advised by [Prof. Chao Wang](https://sites.usc.edu/chaowang/).
+I am a third-year Ph.D. candidate in Computer Science at the University of Southern California (USC), where I am advised by [Prof. Chao Wang](https://sites.usc.edu/chaowang/).
 My research focuses on **verification and analysis** of critical software components to evaluate complex hyperproperties, such as reliability, security, and fairness.
 I'm broadly interested in applying **formal methods and software engineering** techniques to systems from traditional program codes to emerging machine learning (ML) and artificial intelligence (AI) models.
 To do this, I leverage techniques such as abstract interpretation, SMT solving, symbolic analysis, and constraint logic programming.